ChalmersGU-AI-course/AI-lecture-slides/lecture6.md

 * {:.fragment} If two agents compete, so that a positive reward for one is a negative reward <br/>
   for the other agent, we have a two-agent *zero-sum game*.

-* {:.fragment} The value of a game zero-sum game can be characterized by a single number that one agent is trying to maximize and the other agent is trying to minimize.
+* {:.fragment} The value of a game zero-sum game can be characterised by a single number that one agent is trying to maximise and the other agent is trying to minimise.

 * {:.fragment} This leads to a *minimax strategy*:
     * A node is either a MAX node (if it is controlled by the maximising agent),